 For your persons attending Post 16 study, please see the Post 16 Transport page.

 Travel Assist may pay for the cost of transport assistance if your child goes to a centre which is part of the City of Birmingham School or part of the James Brindley School.

 Assistance is reviewed on a termly basis.
 This is because many pupils are placed at these centres for a short time only.

 How to apply

 Please download the Transport Request form below.
 The form is in two sections; the first part must be completed by you and the second part should becompleted by the school you are requesting transport for.
-Should you require assistance in completing the form, please contact either the Education Transport Service or your child's school.
+Should you require assistance in completing the form, please contact either Travel Assist or your child's school.

 If your request is denied - Right of Appeal